-Some time back I sat in a local McDonalds working on one of my books.
+Some time back I sat in a local McDonalds working on one of my books on a section on personal identity.
 I had set my iPhone to remind me to pause and be still each day at 10am and 3pm.
 I don’t always stop, but that day I did and read a portion of Pete Scazzaro’s book, Emotionally Healthy Spirituality Day by Day.
-That day Pete quoted Eugene Peterson’s thoughts about Jonah’s resistace to God’s call on him to preach in Ninevah.
+That day Pete quoted Eugene Peterson’s thoughts about Jonah’s resistance to God’s call on him to preach in Ninevah.
 His words left a powerful impression on me and prompted me to ask myself three questions we leaders should often ask ourselves.

 Here are Peterson’s words.